bradcornford/Setter/README.md

 ### Get

 The `get` method gets a setting via a key parameter from the database, and a default value can be optionally passed if the setting doesn't exist.
-If no default parameter is supplied, and an application configration variable is present, this will be returned.
+If no default parameter is supplied, and an application configuration variable is present, this will be returned.

 	Setting::get('app.url', 'http://localhost');
 	Setting::get('app.url');

 ### Forget

-The `forget` method removes a setting via a key paramter from the database.
+The `forget` method removes a setting via a key parameter from the database.

 	Setting::forget('app.setting');

 ### Has

-The `has` method returns a true / false based on if a setting is present in the database via a key paramter.
+The `has` method returns a true / false based on if a setting is present in the database via a key parameter.
 This doesn't fall back to checking application configuration variables.

 	Setting::has('app.setting');